testit-tms/api-client-python/docs/AutoTestsApi.md

 with testit_api_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = auto_tests_api.AutoTestsApi(api_client)
-    id = "id_example" # str | Specifies the autotest entity ID.<br />  You can copy it from the address bar in your web browser or use autotest GUID. is_deleted = True # bool | Specifies that a test is deleted or still relevant. (optional) is_work_item_deleted = False # bool | OBSOLETE: Use `isDeleted` instead (optional) if omitted the server will use the default value of False
+    id = "id_example" # str | Specifies the autotest entity ID.
+You can copy it from the address bar in your web browser or use autotest GUID. is_deleted = True # bool | Specifies that a test is deleted or still relevant. (optional) is_work_item_deleted = False # bool | OBSOLETE: Use `isDeleted` instead (optional) if omitted the server will use the default value of False